PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/c360431b-dc88-49a6-b306-f82f80f9ce48" width="11%"></img>
 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/10c22834-c796-4832-aa33-ec5419e40efa" width="11%"></img>

-* Make sure Keystore file in the directory you filled in `.env`
+* Make sure the Keystore file in the directory you filled in `.env`
-* Make sure Password file in the directory you filled in `.env`
+* Make sure the Password file in the directory you filled in `.env`
-* Double check the permission gratned on `keystore` and `password` files.
+* Double-check the permission granted on the `keystore` and `password` files.

 ### Step3.
 Run Docker Container
 ------